 - Maintaining positive contact with Firearm Dealers and Sheriffs

 The PICS background check program issues approvals or denials.

 For a denied or undetermined result, the dealer will inform the applicant of their right to challenge.
 Applicants may submit a PICS Challenge Form SP4-197.

-The challenge form must be submitted to the PICS Challenge Unit within 30 days of the denial.
+The challenge form must be submitted to the PICS Challenge Section within 30 days of the denial.
 Only those applicants denied or undetermined by PICS personnel may submit a challenge form.